1st Issue Special

-1st Issue Special was a comics anthology series from DC Comics, done in a similar style to their Showcase series.
+1st Issue Special is a comics anthology series from DC Comics, done in a similar style to their Showcase series.
 It was published from April 1975 to April 1976.
-The goal was to showcase a new possible first issue of an ongoing series each month, with some issues debuting new characters and others reviving dormant series from DC's past.
-No series were actually launched from 1st Issue Special but the Warlord made his first appearance in the title and the character's ongoing series was already slated to debut a few months later.
+The goal was to capitalize on the trend that the first issues of comic book series typically sell better than subsequent issues.

 Publication history

 Writer Gerry Conway explained the series' origin: "1st Issue Special was a peculiar book concept based on [publisher] Carmine Infantino's observation that first issues of titles often sold better than subsequent issues.
-Carmine’s brainstorm: a monthly series of nothing but first issues.
-It sounds like a joke, but he was dead serious".
+Carmine's brainstorm: a monthly series of nothing but first issues.
+It sounds like a joke, but he was dead serious."

 Conway has also denied that 1st Issue Special was a tryout series, pointing out that tryout series run each feature for several issues so that the publisher has enough time to get sales figures before deciding whether to give the feature its own series; since each feature in 1st Issue Special ran only one issue, DC would have had to either launch the new series before sales figures came in for the tryout (thus making the feature's appearance in 1st Issue Special pointless) or launch the new series six months or more after the tryout issue (by which time reader interest in the feature would have faded).
-Conway added: "We used to sit at editorial meetings and [Carmine Infantino] would say, 'Who has an idea for 1st Issue Special next month?'
+Conway added, "We used to sit at editorial meetings and [Carmine Infantino] would say, 'Who has an idea for 1st Issue Special next month?'
 How do you develop a project that has a potential to be a real series within 20 days?
-You can't".
+You can't."
 Only two of the 1st Issue Special features received an ongoing series: Mike Grell's The Warlord, which first appeared in issue #8 (November 1975), and Gerry Conway and Mike Vosburg's Return of the New Gods, which appeared in issue #13.